-4.1 Configuration Options for Service Layer
+6.2 Configuration Options for Service Layer

-You can specify the configuration options to control the behavior of the service in the file <Installation Directory>/ServiceLayer/conf/bls.conf.
+You can also specify the configuration options to control the behavior of the service in the file <Installation Directory>/ServiceLayer/conf/bls.conf.
 The file is in the JSON format and the options are case-sensitive.
-Once you save the changes, all configuration options take effect immediately.
+Once you save the changes, all configuration options take effect after you restart Service Layer.

-For 9.1 PLOO-PLO3, the file path is <Installation Directory>/ServiceLayer/bls/modules/bls.conf.
+For 9.1 PLOO-PLO3, the file path is <Installation

+Directory>/ServiceLayer/bls/modules/bls.conf.